puzzle/ansible-training/content/en/docs/11/_index.en.md

 * Write a rulebook `webserver_rulebook.yml` that checks if the webpages on `node1` and `node2` are up and running.
 * If the webpages are not available anymore, the `webserver.yml` playbook should be re-run.
 * Use `url_check` from the `ansible.eda` collection as the source plugin in your rulebook.
+* Check the availability of the websites every 8 seconds.

 {{% alert title="Note" color="primary" %}}
 If you don't have the `ansible.eda` collection installed yet, `ansible-rulebook` would start, but fail because the `url_check` source plugin cannot be found.